greatvovan/url-shortener/README.md

 `1049 shortenings done in 1.5 (684/s)`
 `1049 redirects done in 1.5 (721/s)`

-1. When you are down with playing, you can shut down everything by:
+1. When you are done with playing, you can shut down everything by:
 `$ docker-compose down`
 `docker-compose` will create a volume named `urlstorage` to persist the data, so next time you launch `docker-compose up` in the same directory and all urls will be in place.